A young Black man smiling in the park.

 Fertility

-There is no evidence to suggest that diazepam affects fertility.
+There is currently no evidence to suggest that diazepam affects fertility.

 Diazepam is not a banned substance in sport.

-However, diazepam has many side effects that might make you less able to take part in sports that need a lot of focus.
+Diazepam has many side effects that might make you less able to take part in sports that need a lot of focus.
 These include feeling sleepy, blurred eyesight, being forgetful, muscle weakness and finding it difficult to concentrate.
+It might be best to stop such sports for the first few days until you know how it affects you.

-The good effects of diazepam may enhance your sporting performance as your symptoms settle, and you sleep better.
+The good effects of diazepam may have a positive impact on your sporting performance as your symptoms settle and you sleep better.

-You may feel forgetful, very sleepy, and find it difficult to concentrate when you start taking diazepam.
+You may feel forgetful, very sleepy, and find it difficult to concentrate which may interfere with your preparation for exams or performance during exams.

 You should talk to your doctor about any future exams if you are starting diazepam.
 You might decide together to delay starting it until you have done them.

-If they are more than a few weeks away, however, you might find that it is better to start diazepam to improve your sleep.
+If they are more than a few days away, however, you might find that it is better to start diazepam to reduce anxiety, improve your sleep and your ability to study.
+After the first few days you will know how it affects you.

 Taking diazepam

-If you take diazepam for anxiety or sleep problems you will probably take it for two to four weeks, to get you into a new routine.
+If you take diazepam for anxiety or sleep problems, you will probably take it for two to four weeks to get you into a new routine and find other ways to improve your sleep.

-You will get the best effect from diazepam if you take it regularly at the dose prescribed by your doctor.
-If this is not written on the label of your bottle or packet, please check with whoever prescribed the medication or ask your pharmacist for advice.
+You will get the best effect from diazepam if you take it at the dose prescribed by your doctor.

 Some people are prescribed diazepam to be taken a few times a day.
 If this is the case, choose times you can always remember to take the medication, such as mealtimes or when you brush your teeth.